List of Coronation Street characters introduced in 2000: Dennis Stringer

 Dennis Stringer was played by Charles Dale.
 Dennis is introduced in February 2000 and develops from a biker close friend of Les Battersby (Bruce Jones) into the partner of Eileen Grimshaw (Sue Cleaver) later in 2000.

 In late 2001 Dennis and Janice Battersby (Vicky Entwistle) form an affair and leave their respective partners to live together.
-Following this, Les attempts suicide by getting drunk and gassing himself in his car on New Year's Day.
+Following this, Les attempts suicide by getting drunk and gassing himself in his car on 1 January (New Year's Day) 2002.
 Dennis tracks him down and prevents the suicide, but while driving Les to hospital, crashes head on into another car.
-Les suffers minor injuries but Dennis is badly injured, dying in hospital shortly afterwards.
+Les suffers minor injuries but Dennis is badly injured, died in hospital shortly afterwards.
 Janice's daughter Toyah (Georgia Taylor) and Les both give readings at his funeral.

 Geena Gregory

 Geena Gregory is played by Jennifer James.
+Suranne Jones, who would later be cast as Karen McDonald, also auditioned for the role, though had a suspicion she would lose to James after seeing her at the audition.

-Geena arrived when her friend Vinny Sorrell (James Gaddas) needed help in The Rovers Return.
-She was well qualified for the job, and her good looks and cheeky banter made her popular with the customers.
-She was maid of honour at her friend Linda Sykes' (Jacqueline Pirie) wedding to Mike Baldwin (Johnny Briggs) and although she knew about her affair with Mike's son Mark Redman (Paul Fox), Geena remained loyal to Linda and said nothing.
+Geena arrives when friend Vinny Sorrell (James Gaddas) needs help in the Rovers Return.
+She is well qualified for the job and her good looks and cheeky banter make her popular with the customers.
+She is made maid of honour at friend Linda Sykes' (Jacqueline Pirie) wedding to Mike Baldwin (Johnny Briggs), and although she knows about her affair with Mike's son Mark Redman (Paul Fox), Geena remained loyal to Linda and said nothing.

-Geena had a complicated love life.
-Dev Alahan (Jimmi Harkishin) proposed to her but her mother, Jill, was determined to put a stop to it and set him up with Karen McDonald (Suranne Jones).
-Her plan failed and Geena broke off their engagement when she discovered he had cheated on her with his employee Deirdre Rachid (Anne Kirkbride) during Christmas 2001.
-She was soon seduced by handsome former prison convict, Joe Carter (Jonathan Wrather), and the two enjoyed a fun relationship until a jealous Dev goaded Joe into beating him up.

-Joe was scared of going back to prison and admitted he loved Geena.
-By this time, she had completely fallen in love with him and agreed to talk to Dev.
-He then told Joe to end his relationship with Geena publicly and he would drop the assault charges against him.
-Joe did so and Geena was left shattered and humiliated by two men who claimed to love her and fled the street after saying her goodbyes to her friend, Shelley Unwin (Sally Lindsay).
+Geena has a complicated love life.
+Dev Alahan (Jimmi Harkishin) proposes to her but her mother, Gill, is determined to put a stop to it and set him up with Karen.
+Her plan fails, but Geena breaks off their engagement when she discovers he cheated on her with his employee Deirdre Rachid (Anne Kirkbride).
+She is soon seduced by handsome former prison convict, Joe Carter (Jonathan Wrather), and the two enjoy a fun relationship until a jealous Dev goads Joe into beating him up.
+Joe is scared of going back to prison and admits he loves Geena.
+By this time, she has completely fallen in love with him and agrees to talk to Dev.
+Dev tells Joe that if he is to end his relationship with Geena publicly, he would drop the assault charges against him.
+Joe does so and Geena is left shattered and humiliated by two men who claimed to love her.
+She flees the street after saying her goodbyes to her friend, Shelley Unwin (Sally Lindsay).

-Dr. Wilson

-Dr. Wilson was called in by Gail Platt (Helen Worth) as her thirteen-year-old daughter Sarah-Louise (Tina O'Brien) began getting sick after she refused to eat, and was concerned she might be developing an eating disorder.
-However, when the doctor examined the young girl, she told the shocked mother and daughter she was pregnant.
-Dr. Wilson told Gail that Sarah was too far along to have an abortion and that social services will have to be called in.

-Lydia Summers (Alison Darling) was informed by Dr. Wilson of Sarah's pregnancy and she came over to 8 Coronation Street to discuss the situation.